Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Introduction

 To circumvent these deployment challenges of large models, practitioners often choose to deploy smaller specialized models instead.
 These smaller models are trained using one of two common paradigms: \textit{finetuning} or \textit{distillation}.
 Finetuning updates a pretrained smaller model (e.g.~ BERT~\citep{devlin2018bert} or T5~\citep{raffel2020exploring}) using downstream human annotated data~\citep{howard-ruder-2018-universal}.
 Distillation trains the same smaller models with labels generated by a larger LLM~\citep{tang2019distilling,wang2021want,smith2022language,arora2022ask}.
 Unfortunately, these paradigms reduce model size at a cost: to achieve comparable performance to LLMs, finetuning requires expensive human labels, and distillation requires large amounts of unlabeled data which can be hard to obtain~\citep{tang2019distilling,liang2020mixkd}.

 In this work, we introduce \textbf{\Method}, a new simple mechanism for training smaller models with less training data.
 Our mechanism reduces the amount of training data required for both finetuning and distillation of LLMs into smaller model sizes.
-Core to our mechanism is changing our perspective from viewing LLMs as more than a source of noisy labels to viewing them as agents that can reason: LLMs can produce natural language rationales justifying their predicted labels~\citep{wei2022chain,kojima2022large}.
-For example, when asked ``\textit{A gentleman is carrying equipment for golf, what does he likely have? (a) club, (b) assembly hall, (c) meditation center, (d) meeting, (e) church}'', an LLM can be prompted with chain-of-thought (CoT) reasoning~\citep{wei2022chain} to answer ``\textit{(a) club}'' and rationalize the label by stating, ``\textit{The answer must be something that is used for golf.
-Of the above choices, only clubs are used for golf.}''.
-We train smaller models using these extracted \textit{rationales} as additional, richer information within a multi-task training setup with both label prediction and rationale prediction~\citep{raffel2020exploring,narang2020wt5}.
+Core to our mechanism is changing our perspective from viewing LLMs as a source of noisy labels to viewing them as agents that can reason: LLMs can produce natural language rationales justifying their predicted labels~\citep{wei2022chain,kojima2022large}.
+For example, when asked ``\textit{Jesse's room is $11$ feet long and $15$ feet wide.
+If she already has $16$ square feet of carpet.
+How much more carpet does she need to cover the whole floor?}'', an LLM can be prompted by chain-of-thought (CoT) technique~\citep{wei2022chain} to provide intermediate rationales ``\textit{Area $=$ length $\times$ width.
+Jesse’s room has $11\times15$ square feet.}'' that better connects the input to the final answer ``\textit{$( 11 \times 15 ) - 16$}''.
+These \textit{rationales} can contain relevant task knowledge, such as ``\textit{Area $=$ length $\times$ width}'', that may originally require many data for small task-specific models to learn.
+We thus utilize these extracted rationales as additional, richer information to train small models through a multi-task training setup, with both label prediction and rationale prediction tasks~\citep{raffel2020exploring,narang2020wt5}.